shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

 mosquitto_sub -t rfid/controller/events
 ```

-1. ##### Tag arrival in BackStock
+1. ##### Tag arrival in Receiving-Exiting
-    At this point, remove a tag from hiding and place it nearby the BackStock sensor.
+    At this point, remove a tag from hiding and place it nearby the Receiving-Exiting sensor.
     When the tag is read initially, an arrival event will be generated on the rfid/controller/events topic.
     Verify from the Web Admin
-    [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tag is now PRESENT
+    [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tag is now in the EXITING
-    and the location is at the BackStock sensor.
+    state and the location is at the Receiving-Exiting sensor.
     Verify the receipt of the MQTT event message.
     ```json
     {